dschil138/GPT-Complete/README.md

 ### How Many Lines To Select (config file)
 You can now tell the model how many lines above your cursor to select by simply typing it before you hit the hotkey.
 If you want to select 15 lines, put it between two colons like this:
 ```
-to get fifteen lines above this line of text :15:
+this will select seven lines of text :7:
 ```

 This needs to be directly to the left of the cursor.